Why spay a female pet?

 Frequently asked questions about spaying

-<strong>At what age is spaying performed?</strong> The optimal age for spaying depends on breed and size.
-Small dog breeds can be spayed at around 6 months of age, while for large breeds it is recommended to wait until 12–18 months to ensure growth.
-Cats are usually spayed at around 5–6 months of age.
-The veterinarian assesses the best timing individually. <strong>How long is the recovery period?</strong> After spaying, the pet needs rest for approximately 10–14 days.
+At what age is spaying performed?
+Female cats are usually spayed at around 5–6 months of age.
+Small dog breeds at 6–12 months, large breeds at 12–18 months.
+Female rabbits are typically spayed at 6–12 months.
+How long is the recovery period?
+After spaying, the pet needs rest for approximately 10–14 days.
 During this time, jumping, running, and rough play should be avoided.
 Pain medication is sent home and the wound is protected with a body suit or cone.
 Sutures are removed or dissolve on their own after approximately 10 days.
 Most patients recover quickly and return to normal daily life within a week.
+And male castration?
+Information about castration of male dogs, cats and rabbits is on our separate castration page.